 Christmas is a time of year that, for many people, means replaying the same traditions over and over again, year in year out.
 Are you looking to mix it up and try something new and exciting for the festive period this year?
 Then spending New Years or Christmas in Galapagos may be for you.

-So if you’re after a Christmas or New Year vacation that leaves you with some truly once-in-a-lifetime memories, surrounded by some of the most beautiful scenery and wildlife our planet has to offer, look no further than our Galapagos Christmas and New Years cruises below:
+Galapagos cruises during the holidays are particularly sought after and traditionally sell out a year or two in advance, so if you’re after a Christmas or New Year vacation that leaves you with some truly once-in-a-lifetime memories, surrounded by some of the most beautiful scenery and wildlife our planet has to offer, it’s best to book as early as possible, but last minute Christmas and New Years cruise deals and availability are sometimes available.

 A rocky archipelago made up of over 100 islands, the Galapagos Islands are famous around the world for containing some of the world’s most diverse and beautiful wildlife.
 It is easy to see why 17th century pirates who used the islands to store plundered treasure dubbed them “Islas Encantadas” (“the Enchanted Islands”).